 Sexual harassment can come in many shapes and sizes and may not always look the way you expect it to look.
-While many instances of sexual harassment come in the form of physical touching or assault, others are less obvious yet still damaging.
+While many instances of sexual harassment come in the form of unwanted physical touching or assault, others are less obvious yet still damaging.
 Obscene gestures, leering, and suggestive actions are all forms of assault and all face legal repercussions if the victim takes the harasser to court.
-If you have witnessed an offensive sexual gesture, it is important to consult with a New York City obscene gesture harassment lawyer about your legal options.
+If you have witnessed an offensive sexual gesture, it is important to consult with a New York City obscene gesture lawyer about your legal options.

 Employee-employee camaraderie and playful joking won’t reach the level of illegal harassment in New York City, however, if actions cross the line and make you feel uncomfortable, then it’s harassment.
 The Equal Employment Opportunity Commission defines harassment as any type of conduct that makes the workplace feel intimidating or abusive.
-If someone’s obscene gestures at work offend you, there are laws you can use for your defense and a New York City obscene gesture harassment lawyer can assist you through the entire process.
+If someone’s obscene gestures at work offend you, there are laws you can use for your defense and a New York City sexual harassment lawyer can assist you through the entire process.

 To understand when an obscene gesture is harassment, ask yourself how it made you feel.
 An obscene gesture is harassment if it’s a form of discrimination based on race, age, disability, gender, sexual orientation, or marital status.
 For example, if an incident between two other people at work made you feel like you were in a hostile environment, you’ve also suffered harassment.
 This can include:

 - Obscene gestures using the mouth, lips, or tongue